Uansarii/Blockchain-based-Non-Repudiation-System/README.md

 # Blockchain based Non-repudiation
 Blockchain’s decentralized, immutable ledger system, presents an opportunity to redefine non-repudiation in digital transactions, offering a transparent and indisputable record of actions, agreements, or exchanges.

+#Security Features
+1. Public Key Cryptography: For public key cryptography we are using the ECCDA with the P-384 curve and SHA-384.
+The private key is used to sign the digital signature of the data being broadcasted, and on reception, the same is verified and then stored as a record using the public key of the sender.
+Similarly all the message acknowledgements are also signed and verified in the same manner.
+2. Decentralized and Distributed Database: Used the open source Gun.js library for the implementation.
+It uses multiple relay servers to provide further availability and reliability to the network.
+3. Blockchain: The blockchain is a custom made blockchain, the transactions are called subblocks and after 20 subblocks the block is considered full and all the subsequent subblocks are stored in the next block.
+The “Proof” is calculated using the Proof of Stake Algorithm (PoS).
+In this algorithm all the peers initially submit a certain stake as collateral to the blockchain.
+To calculate the Work the user with the highest stake is given preference and on the correct determination of the nonce, the stake is increased by a certain amount.
+In case, the nonce generated is fraudulent, the peer is penalized